The Pocahontas County CVB Staff and Board of Directors would like to wish everyone a Merry Holiday Season and hopes for a Prosperous New Year!

 After a ride on the Rocket, drive on over to the Cass Scenic Railroad (a mere 29 minutes from Durbin via WV 92-S) to experience the world’s largest collection of operational coal-fired Shay locomotives.
 These more-than-a-century-old steam locomotives used to be the “titans of the timber”, hauling timber on and off the Appalachians in the early 20th century.
 Today, the equipment is preserved and rail trips from the historic town of Cass offer some of the most beautiful mountain views as the train ascends to Whittaker Station and onto Bald Knob.
 The 1.5-hour round trip to Whittaker Station departs the Cass Deport twice daily from Tuesday-Sunday throughout the summer and early fall, as does the 4.5 Bald Knob round-trip excursion.
 Both schedules expand to daily departures beginning in October.
 After October 25, schedules vary.

-WILD HEART OF WV
+WILD HEART OF WV!

-New for 2015!
 The Wild Heart of West Virginia adventure package allows riders to connect between the Cass Scenic Railroad and the Cheat Mountain Salamander, a diesel-powered passenger train originating in Elkins.
 This new multi-day adventure package brings passengers from Elkins to Cass and Cass to Elkins with special attractions at each destination.

 Social media: #mountainrail